List of Runge–Kutta methods: Explicit methods

 The explicit methods are those where the matrix $[a_{ij}]$ is lower triangular.

+First-order methods

 Forward Euler

 The Euler method is first order.
 The lack of stability and accuracy limits its popularity mainly to use as a simple introductory example of a numeric solution method.

+Second-order methods

+Generic second-order method

+Second-order methods can be generically written as follows: